kkoomen/ai-smart-mirror/README.md

 - Or run `npm run models:download`
 - The default model URL is `/models`
 - The scan step requires webcam permission
-- The small prototype panel can still simulate no person, registered user, or unknown person

 ## Endpoints